Photopic vision

 The wavelengths for when a person is in photopic vary with the intensity of light.
 For the blue-green region (500 nm), 50% of the light reaches the image point of the retina.

 Adaptation is much faster under photopic vision; it can occur in 5 minutes for photopic vision but it can take 30 minutes to transition from photopic to scotopic.

 Most older adult humans lose photopic spatial contrast sensitivity.
-Adults in their 70s require about three times more contrast to detect high spatial frequencies than adults in their 20s.
+Adults in their 70s tend to require about 30–60% more contrast to detect high spatial frequencies than adults in their 20s.

 The human eye uses scotopic vision under low-light conditions (luminance level 10−6 to 10−3.5 cd/m2), and mesopic vision in intermediate conditions (luminance level 10−3 to 100.5 cd/m2).